mts/number-sequence/README.md

 - `reinstall-packages`: Runs the `reinstall-packages` script for each package in the lerna mono-repo
 - `heroku-prebuild`: Heroku runs this script before installing dependencies
 - `start`: Runs the `start` script for each package in the lerna mono-repo.
 Heroku runs this script to start the Apollo GraphQL Server
-- `heroku-postbuild`: Heroku runs this script ending up intalling all dependencies of each package in the lerna mono-repo
+- `heroku-postbuild`: Heroku runs this script installing all dependencies of each package in the lerna mono-repo
 - `deploy-client`: Deploys `packages/client/build` as a static website to GitHub pages
 - `deploy`: Run `build` script for each package building the server and the client.
 Deploys client to GitHub Pages afterwards
 - `test`: Runs the `test` script for each package in the lerna mono-repo